 Discovering and cultivating the unique gifts, talents, and interests that every human possesses.

 This definition of equity points out that children need different supports or experiences to achieve their full potential.

-Field Facing Memo #1: This memo, which is the first in the series, explores some of the assessment for learning practices that the initiative is supporting at Del Lago Academy of Applied Sciences, a small public high school in Escondido, California that educates a diverse group of scholars to develop industry-specific skills and expand their social networks and access to opportunities.
+Rethinking Students' Role in Assessment to Promote Greater Equity: This memo, which is the first in the series, explores some of the assessment for learning practices that the initiative is supporting at Del Lago Academy of Applied Sciences, a small public high school in Escondido, California that educates a diverse group of scholars to develop industry-specific skills and expand their social networks and access to opportunities.